the benefits of

 Despite popular belief, having a root canal is a minimally-invasive process, comparable to having a tooth filled.
 First, Dr. Emily or Dr. Dustin Dodds will clean your teeth and gums, and isolate the tooth that is being treated.
 Then, the area will be numbed.
 A professional grade tool is then used to open up a small hole in the enamel and remove any damaged or deteriorated material in the tooth.
 The tooth is then disinfected and filled with a material called “gutta percha”, and sealed with a temporary filling or crown.
 In most cases, you will need to come back to get a permanent crown, to ensure your remaining tooth structure is protected.

 how to recover

 Once the numbing agent wears off, you may feel some pain or discomfort after your treatment.
 You can manage your pain and swelling with over-the-counter drugs like ibuprofen and acetaminophen.
 Your treated tooth also may feel somewhat sensitive and tender, and you may want to avoid chewing with this tooth until these symptoms resolve.
+You should avoid smoking for at least a few days after receiving a root canal.
 Most of your pain and discomfort should be gone within just a few days.